 The RIT/SRIT shall work as a fully functional and interoperable system, whether (physical and/or virtually) distinct functional elements, interconnected via open and standardised interfaces using open, standards-based protocols, are from a single or multiple vendors.

+[4.X Interworking

+The interworking aspects of the terrestrial component of IMT-2030 with other terrestrial and non-terrestrial networks (NTN) in support of ubiquitous connectivity, should be provided by the proponents in the characteristic template during the RIT submission to aid the IEGs.

 ]5 List of acronyms and abbreviations